 Original research, evidence, and analysis

-Examples: Research articles, Patents, Research data, Lab notes, Conference papers, Clinical trials
+Examples: Research articles, Patents, Research data, Lab notes, Conference presentations, Clinical trials, Original models

 Search tip: Did the authors themselves collect or analyze data?
 If the answer is yes, it is probably primary research.